Table of contents

 What is the minimum wage in Michigan?

-The minimum wage in Michigan is $9.65, which is $2.40 higher than the federal minimum wage.
+The minimum wage in Michigan is increasing from $10.10 to $10.33 per hour on January 1, 2024, which is $3.08 higher than the federal minimum wage.
 Michigan minimum wage laws apply to employers with two or more employees over the age of 16 in one calendar year.

 While the minimum wage applies to most employees in Michigan, there are some exceptions, including: